“My advocate helped tell Social Services what I really wanted.”

 - Ensuring our referral process is flexible enough to accommodate all young people, including those with profound learning disabilities and those who cannot communicate verbally.
 If you know a disabled young person who needs advocacy support, but is not able to contact us due to a disability, please phone our helpline so that we can discuss alternative ways of offering a service.

-Coram Voice provides Non Instructed Advocacy (NIA) for children and young people who lack the capacity to instruct an advocate and communicate their views (be it with verbal instruction, Makaton or the use of PECS etc).
+Coram Voice provides Non Instructed Advocacy (NIA) for children and young people who lack the capacity to instruct an advocate.